Chapter 0.5 – Emerging Issues in Ports and Maritime Shipping

 Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

-1. Dealing with Volatility and Shifts in Port demand
+1. Volatility and Shifts in Port Demand

 Port resilience and adaptive capacity are also needed in the context of a whole range of potential disruptions.
-Economic shocks, health crises, and major trends such as nearshoring and reshoring, the energy transition, and automation are ongoing disruptions.
+Economic shocks and major trends such as nearshoring and reshoring, the energy transition, and automation are ongoing disruptions.
 Ports are intensifying their efforts to prepare for structural changes in port traffic levels, cargo mix, or the geographical distribution of foreland and hinterland flows.
 While the container business has attracted most of the attention in the past decades, it is expected that the future will bring a more balanced discussion focusing on other cargo segments and the passenger/cruise market.
 Geographical considerations will continue to play a fundamental role in the global structure of production, distribution, and consumption that ports and maritime shipping support.

-Not all ports can and should aim for hub status.
-This leaves ports with the challenge of developing appropriate functional and spatial strategies that bring about a desirable mix of international and more regional functions.
-Each seaport has a specific footprint linked to its unique mix of cargo and passenger handling, logistics, and industrial functions.
-Major socio-economic conflicts are related to port development and operations.
-They can occur when community groups or other stakeholders feel a clear imbalance between the benefits (added value, employment) and costs (congestion, environmental impacts) for the local community when ports develop a larger port footprint.
+In the immediate hinterland, major socio-economic conflicts are related to port development and operations.
+They can occur when community groups or other stakeholders perceive a significant disparity between the benefits (added value, employment) and costs (congestion, environmental impacts) for the local community when ports expand their footprint.
 Any potential erosion of public support for seaport activities should remain a key concern to port managers.
-A well-balanced stakeholder relations management, corporate social responsibility (CSR) programs, and effective city-port interactions are expected to play an ever more important role in decisions on the future of port footprints and the associated mix of port functions.
+A well-balanced stakeholder relations management and effective city-port interactions are expected to play an ever more important role in decisions on the future of port footprints and the associated mix of port functions.

-3. Leading the Way in Environmental and Social Challenges
+3. Mitigating Environmental and Social Challenges

 Still, many challenges remain.
 Cooperation between actors demands a conducive environment for innovation and data sharing characterized by trust, mutual benefits, and sustainable business and revenue models.
 Conflicts on data ownership, competition for leadership, and regulatory challenges are expected to rise as data becomes a precious commodity.
 At the same time, port communities will have to address cybersecurity issues for data use and exchange.

 While competition between adjacent ports remains important, port competition has expanded spatially due to advances in maritime and inland transport networks.
 Corridors, dry ports, and inland strategies of market players and port authorities have contributed to a highly dynamic and competitive landscape in serving local and more distant hinterland regions.
 Captive hinterlands and customers have made room for shared hinterlands and large footloose port users.
-The corporate strategies of these port users are having their impacts on the inter-port and intra-port competition.
+The corporate strategies of these port users are having an impact on the inter-port and intra-port competition.

 To improve their operating margins, generate revenue, and offer a better service to their customers, market players in shipping, ports, and logistics simultaneously pursue two complementary strategies.
 The first is cost control through horizontal integration, and the second is service differentiation through vertical integration along the supply chain.
 Digital transformation and value capture along the chains play a key role in rolling out these strategies.
 Competitive issues to accommodate global supply chains have led to functional changes in seaports, as well as in the other nodes of the global transport and logistics network.
 Ports increasingly seek cooperation and coordination by bundling their transport flows with the hinterland.
 Nodal competition is supplemented by nodal cooperation.